 The honey garlic sauce is the star of the show!
-It’s sweet, flavorful and has a hint of Asian flavor from the soy sauce.
+It’s sweet, flavorful, and has a hint of Asian flavor from the soy sauce.
 All of the ingredients are simple fridge and pantry staples that you likely already have on hand.

 - Soy sauce: Regular soy sauce is typically pretty salty, so I like to use the low sodium soy sauce to cut back on the sodium level.
-Coconut aminos is also a great substitute for those looking for a soy-free alternative.
+Coconut aminos are also a great substitute for those looking for a soy-free alternative.

 - Honey: This helps to naturally sweeten the sauce.
 Feel free to use more or less to taste, depending on how sweet you prefer the sauce.

 - Minced garlic: Freshly minced garlic packs a punch of flavor into the sauce.
-You could always use garlic powder if you don’t have any fresh garlic on hand, however I prefer the flavor that minced garlic adds.
+You could always use garlic powder if you don’t have any fresh garlic on hand, however, I prefer the flavor that minced garlic adds.
 Learn tips for how to mince garlic.

-- Spices: A simple mix of onion powder, salt and pepper is all you need to season the sauce.
+- Spices: A simple mix of onion powder, salt, and pepper is all you need to season the sauce.

 There are a few ways to add an extra boost of flavor to the sauce.
 Mix in some fresh ginger or add a dash of red pepper flakes or chili sauce for a little heat.
 Or make a cornstarch slurry to thicken it up a bit more.